karheinz/sesame/README.md

 * create, open, close and write containers
 * list, show, add, update and delete entries
-* add, update and delete attributes, passwords and keys
+* add, update and delete attributes, passwords, keys and tags
 * export passwords and keys
 * embed container into jpeg image
 * generate passwords

 What is missing/planned?

-* signal handler for clean shutdown (on SIGTERM etc.)
+* improve allocator (avoid swapping)
-* man page and documentation
+* add man page and more documentation
 * ...